rebelsky/csc207c/_handouts/project-setup.md

 ## Some final notes

 You may be asking yourself, "Why don't we just have a template that we copy and change?"
 And that's definitely a good question.
 When you feel ready to set up a template, you can (and should) do so.
 But as you're learning, it's good to do all the steps and reflect on the rationale for each step.
+I suppose at some point, someone could even create a Maven archetype to do all this.

 Good luck!
 And have fun!